-to achieve that outcome, sought to preserve the possibility of a nuclear agreement with Iran while expressing support for human and political rights demanded by the Green Movement.
+The 2009 domestic unrest in Iran complicated Iran policy for the Obama Administration because it represented, for perhaps the first time since 1979, that the Islamic regime in Iran might be vulnerable to overthrow.
+However, the Administration, seeing no opportunity to intervene in Iran to achieve that outcome, sought to preserve the possibility of a nuclear agreement with Iran while expressing support for human and political rights demanded by the Green Movement.
 As 2009 progressed, the statements of President Obama and other U.S. officials became progressively more critical of the regime.
 On December 28, 2009, President Obama expressed forthright support for the opposition outright by saying, in regard to the unrest in Iran, "Along with all free nations, the United States stands with those who seek their universal rights."
 With the protests absent in Iran for nearly a year, Secretary of State Clinton reiterated this position on September 19, 2010, but said the United States needs take care not to be so overtly supportive as to make the Iranian opposition appear as "stooges" of the United States.

 In 2011, the Administration reevaluated its stance on the Green Movement in the context of the broader Middle East uprisings.
 Statements by Secretary Clinton and the National Security Council condemned Iran's use of force against protesters and accused Iran of hypocrisy for supporting demonstrations in Egypt while preventing similar free expression inside Iran.
-Many observers noted that President Obama's 2011 Nowruz address (delivered March 20, the eve of Nowruz) was far more explicitly supportive of the Iranian opposition than in past years, mentioning specific dissidents who have been jailed and saying to the "young people of Iran ...
+69 Many observers noted that President Obama's 2011 Nowruz address (delivered March 20, the eve of Nowruz) was far more explicitly supportive of the Iranian opposition than in past years, mentioning specific dissidents who have been jailed and saying to the "young people of Iran ...
 I want you to know that I am with you."
-Since that statement, the Administration has sanctioned several Iranian officials for human rights abuses and for assisting Syria with its crackdown against demonstrations.
-These steps, according to the Administration, have stopped short of constituting a policy of "regime change," although Iran interprets any public support for the Green Movement as evidence of U.S. intent to overthrow the clerical government.
+Since that statement, the Administration has, as noted below, sanctioned Iranian officials for human rights abuses in Iran and for assisting Syria with its crackdown against demonstrations.
+These steps stop short of constituting a policy of "regime change," although Iran interprets any public support for the Green Movement as evidence of U.S. intent to overthrow the clerical government.